 - Food getting stuck between your teeth

-When you’re here for your exam, Dr. Mark will want to make sure that none of your gum pockets (the space between your gums and tooth, up to where the gums attach) are deeper than 3mm.
-Anything less than 3mm is considered healthy, but deeper pockets are indicative of disease and bone loss.
+During your exam, Dr. Mark will check to see if your gum pockets (the space between your tooth and gums where the gums attach) are deeper than 3mm.
+Less than 3mm is considered healthy.
+If pockets are deeper, this means there is likely disease and even bone loss.